-The Adjusted EBITDA achieved for 2019 on a constant currency basis and adjusted for the impact of M&As was \$1,058 million which exceeded the target Adjusted EBITDA objective of \$1,051 million on a constant currency basis and adjusted for the impact of M&As.
+The Adjusted EBITDA achieved for 2019 on a constant currency basis and adjusted for the impact of mergers and acquisitions was \$1,058 million which exceeded the target Adjusted EBITDA objective of \$1,051 million on a constant currency basis and adjusted for the impact of mergers and acquisitions.
 This resulted in 82.7% funding for the Adjusted EBITDA Objective under the MIP.
 The Net Promoter Score result for 2019 improved 28.6%, which exceeded the 2019 Net Promoter Score improvement target of 21.4%.
 This resulted in target funding (100%) for the Net Promoter Score objective under the MIP, which is the maximum amount payable for this objective under the MIP.